Pereira, Colombia: Megabus

 Megabús is the mass transport system, which was founded in 2006.
 It comprises 3 trunk routes that link Dosquebradas and Cuba, and feeder routes which connect the rest of the metropolitan area including La Virginia, Puerto Caldas, Cerritos, Morelia, and many other neighbourhoods, which connect with the trunk routes at Interchanger stations.
 Since 2016, Megabus has embarked on the task of connecting the entire city, with new routes to important areas of the city that previously lacked a Megabus route.
-One of these new routes is to the UTP University, vía The Américas Avenue and the Transport Station.
+One of these new routes is to the UTP University, via The Américas Avenue and the Transport Station.